 Review of the Australian Curriculum

-In preparation for the review, ACARA consulted widely with key education stakeholders and groups to define the approach and scope of the review.
+Endorsement of the Australian Curriculum, Version 9.0, followed a review undertaken in 2020/2021.
+ACARA worked with key education stakeholders and groups to define the approach and scope of the review.
 This work informed the review's Terms of reference (PDF 94 kb).

-Our program of research has benchmarked the Australian Curriculum against the curricula of Singapore, Finland, British Columbia and New Zealand, and we sought feedback from state and territory jurisdictions through our annual monitoring process.
+The review was also supported by our program of research which benchmarked the Australian Curriculum against the curricula of Singapore, Finland, British Columbia and New Zealand, and we sought feedback from state and territory jurisdictions through our annual monitoring process.

-This work found that the Australian Curriculum is consistent with some of the best curricula internationally and is well-regarded by teachers across the country; but that it needs refining, updating and ‘decluttering’ to better support teachers.
+ACARA found the Australian Curriculum (Version 8.4) is consistent with some of the best curricula internationally and is well-regarded by teachers across the country but that it needed refining, updating and ‘decluttering’ to better support teachers.

 Australian Curriculum review: FAQs